Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Dave’s life was guided by his values.
 Foremost was his love of family, always caring for others he was a role model for many.
 Dave had a strong work ethic and instilled that in others.
 He appreciated craftsmanship, skill, and excellence.
 Dave was committed to helping the community through his active involvement with Olympia Kiwanis and the White Pass Country Museum.

 Dave is survived by his wife of 63 years, Donna L. Carnahan; sons, Brent Carnahan (wife, Tamara) and John Carnahan (wife, Sheryl); daughter, Kathleen Drayer (husband, Randy); six grandchildren; two great grandchildren; brother, Scott Carnahan (wife, Cathy); and sister, Rosemary LaSalata.
 He was predeceased by his parents, John and Edna Carnahan; and sister, Barbara Allen.

 A memorial service will be held Sunday, December 8, 2019, 11:00 a.m. at South Sound Manor, 455 North St. SE, Tumwater, WA 98501.
 In lieu of flowers, the family respectfully suggests memorial donations be made to Olympia Kiwanis or the White Pass Country Museum.

-To send flowers to the family of David Carnahan, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of David Carnahan, please visit Tribute Store